ngoosojk/tec_app_kenya/README.md

 3. **TEC Visualization:**
     - The map displays the predicted TEC values over Kenya.
 The color gradient represents the TEC values in TECU (Total Electron Content Units) and the associated Ionospheric range error in meters.

-4. **Reboot Interval:**
-    - The app is set to reboot every hour to ensure efficient performance.
-The next reboot time is displayed on the app.

 ## ***Directory Structure***

-- `datasets/`: Directory to store downloaded data in JSON format.
+- datasets/: Directory for storing downloaded data in JSON format.

-- `maps/`: Directory to save generated maps.
+- maps/: Directory for saving generated maps.

-- `app.py`: Main application script.
+- app.py: Main application script.

-- `requirements.txt`: File containing all the dependencies required to run the app.
+- requirements.txt: File listing all dependencies required to run the app.

-- `model.keras`: Zip file containing the model.
+- model_performance/: Directory for saving model performance metrics.

+- model_losses/: Directory for saving model loss graphs.

+- model.keras: Saved model file in Keras format.

 ## ***Configuration***

 - **Data Source URLs:**
     - The app downloads data from the Malindi and Nairobi GNSS receivers, accessible on the ESWUA website (http://www.eswua.ingv.it/index.php/gnss-scintillation/gnss-real-time-data), using specified URLs.

-## ***Memory Management***

-- The app monitors memory usage and provides a warning if high memory usage is detected.
-This helps in optimizing the app for better performance.
+## ***Accessing the Deployed App***

+You can access the deployed app at: https://tec-app-kenya.streamlit.app/.
+If it’s asleep 😴, just wake it up! 😄

 ## **Contributing**